 As with any online threat, one way of countering the ill effects of a ransomware attack lies in identifying risky sites.
 To do that, organizations can determine where their site visitors originate from.
 Website categorization and IP geolocation can work hand in hand to enable that.
 For instance, a website categorization API can help assess if anyone under a specific domain (and its related categories) has a legitimate reason to be accessing the company website.

-Let’s say, for demonstration purposes, that you work as an IT security personnel for the Dallas Public Library.
+Let’s say for demonstration purposes that you work as an IT security personnel for the Dallas Public Library.
 Because of the recent spate of attacks against similar institutions, you decided to sift through your network’s traffic logs.
-While at it, you discover a suspicious domain such as emend.com that keeps trying to access your network.
-(IMPORTANT NOTE: The domain in this scenario isn’t necessarily related to the attacks discussed in this section.
-It has been randomly chosen and does not have to be malicious.)
+While you were at it, you discover a suspicious domain, such as iiheartradio[.]com, that keeps trying to access your network.
+(IMPORTANT NOTE: The domain in this scenario is not related to the attacks discussed in this section.
+It points to a randomly selected suspicious website.)

 A Website Categorization API lookup using the domain as a search term should give you this result:

-The word “emend,” according to a dictionary, means “to correct usually by text alterations.”
-You should probably wonder why it was classified under the Health category.
-It may be a good idea to dig deeper into the site.
-Accessing the site does take you to a healthcare provider’s site, so it’s safe to visit so long as it doesn’t appear on any blacklist such as the Abuse.ch Ransomware Tracker Blocklist.
-To more safely navigate the Web, including all sites in the said blocklist in your organization’s own URL blacklist is a very good idea.
+To avoid sites that host ransomware, you can monitor blacklists, such as the Abuse.ch Ransomware Tracker Blocklist.
+To more safely navigate the Web, including all sites in the said blocklist in your organization’s own URL blacklist may be a good practice.
 That way, you can avoid landing on a known ransomware-laden site.

 In the case of the U.S. cities, it may be a good idea to spot inconsistencies between say what’s claimed in an email and the information contained in IP addresses.
 For that, you can use an IP geolocation tool.